6. For owners

 In either case there is a time limit of eight weeks following the date the Council gave written notice of its decision.
 The Council has discretion to allow a longer period.

-Reviews have to be carried out by a senior officer who did not take any part in the original decision, and this will be the Corporate Manager Executive Support.
+Reviews have to be carried out by a senior officer who did not take any part in the original decision.

 A request for a review should be sent:-

-- by post to Executive Support, Exeter City Council, Civic Centre, Paris Street, Exeter, EX 1 1JN;
+- by post to Land Charges, Exeter City Council, Civic Centre, Paris Street, Exeter, EX 1 1JN;

 If the owner has appointed any legal or other representative to act on his or her behalf in connection with the review, the Council should be informed of this, whereupon the Council will correspond with the representative and is not obliged to supply copies of documents to the owner.